-In this latest update about SARS-CoV-2, the virus that causes COVID-19, we will begin with a direct statement from the American Veterinary Medical Association (AVMA), the press release by the U.S. Department of Agriculture (USDA) about the confirmatory SARS-CoV-2 cases of two companion cats in New York, followed by Dr. Dodds’ and Hemopet’s comments, and finish with the latest guidelines.
+In this latest update about SARS-CoV-2, the virus that causes COVID-19, we will begin with a direct statement from the American Veterinary Medical Association (AVMA), the press release by the U.S. Department of Agriculture (USDA) about the confirmatory SARS-CoV-2 cases of two companion cats in New York, followed by W. Jean Dodds’ and Hemopet’s comments, and finish with the latest guidelines.

 American Veterinary Medical Association stated on April 23, 2020:

 “It is important to note that there is little to no evidence that domestic animals are easily infected with SARS-CoV-2 under natural conditions and no evidence that they can transmit the virus to people.
 The primary mode of transmission of COVID-19 virus in humans is person-to-person via respiratory droplets and contact.”

 Press Release from USDA